ossf/tac/TI-reports/2024/2024-Q2-Alpha-Omega.md

 * [Ruby Central](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024/RubyCentral)
 * [Rust Foundation](https://github.com/ossf/alpha-omega/tree/main/alpha/engagements/2024/Rust%20Foundation)

-Below is a very small sampling of recent updates.
+Below is a very small sampling of recent updates from our existing engagements:

 * **Homebrew**: Homebrew now supports build provenance for practically all bottles and opt-in client-side validation.
 Read more on the [Trail of Bits blog](https://blog.trailofbits.com/2024/05/14/a-peek-into-build-provenance-for-homebrew/).
 * **Eclipse Kuksa**: This project provides shared building blocks for Software Defined Vehicles, and the audit covered the data broker and the Python client, conducted by